Above: Esthercita´s portrait from her elementary school certificate (Agujita, Coahuila, Mexico, 1939)

 In this and my two previous posts (click highlighted text for Part 1 and Part 2), I would like to share some of my mom’s stories and recipes from her childhood in Agujita, a small mining town in the Mexican state of Coahuila; when I myself was a child, I heard these and many other anecdotes, sitting with my mom in her kitchen, which filled my imagination with picturesque scenes of Mexico (and other countries) and inspired me to always strive to move forward, and never stop learning.
 Thank you, mom!

-My mom was always a curious girl; when she was six years old, she saw several of her older friends from the neighbourhood heading in the same direction, and when she asked where they were all going, they replied “to register for school, come join us!”
+My mom was always a curious girl; when she was six years old, she saw several of her older friends from the neighbourhood walking with their parents, heading in the same direction, and when she asked where they were all going, they replied “to register for school, come join us!”
 Now, back in the day, seven years was considered the optimum age to start elementary school, but that did not stop my mom from following her friends and registering herself for the new school year!
 Her mom was very surprised afterwards, but it did not seem too radical since she had managed to register without fuss, so she allowed her to attend.
 She was a diligent student, and continued her elementary school in Agujita, helping with chores at home, and with three younger siblings by the time she was ten.
 Esthercita graduated from elementary school with flying colours, as shown in her final report card from 1939:

 Although my mom´s parents were both Japanese, breakfast was served Agujita style, every school day, regardless of whether it was fall, winter or spring: scrambled eggs with chorizo, beans, tortillas (usually wheat flour) and two large enameled pitchers, one with freshly brewed coffee, and the other filled with hot milk.
 Each person at the table could fix their own breakfast plate, and their own cup of café con leche (coffee and milk, proportions to taste.)